Common Airship Myths

 For all their size, airships can’t really lift very much.

 Large rigid airships such as the Hindenburg had interior spaces unseen from the outside that could provide ample space for passengers and cargo.
 These were truly flying ships that could carry many passengers in style.
 Passengers slept in cabins, cooks prepared meals in fully stocked kitchens; there were promenades, reading rooms, dining rooms, and many cargo spaces that comprised the interior compartments within the frame of airships like the Hindenburg.
-The Hindenburg, the Graf Zeppelin 2, and the British R100 and R101 were all newer styles of large rigid airships that were capable of carrying upwards of 100 people including passengers and crew in comfortable living arrangements and with plenty of food and provisions for longer voyages.
+The Hindenburg, the second Graf Zeppelin, and the British R100 and R101 were all newer styles of large rigid airships that were capable of carrying upwards of 100 people including passengers and crew in comfortable living arrangements and with plenty of food and provisions for longer voyages.

 As airships grow in size their lift becomes even more efficient.
 This is because the ratio of surface area to volume decreases as a volume of space increases.
 The material necessary to enclose a volume of lifting gas will comprise a smaller percentage of an airship’s overall weight as its size increases.
 With stronger and lighter modern materials today’s airships could be truly massive and thus achieve capacities far greater than any aircraft ever built.